Kartika Vedhayanto

-Kartika Vedhayanto Putra (born 25 January 2002) is an Indonesian professional footballer who plays as a right-back for Indonesian club Madura United.
+Kartika Vedhayanto Putra (born 25 January 2002) is an Indonesian professional footballer who plays as a right-back for Championship club Sumsel United.

 Club career

 PSIS Semarang

 He was signed for PSIS Semarang to play in Liga 1 in the 2021 season.
 Vedhayanto made his professional debut on 15 October 2021 in a match against Persik Kediri at the Manahan Stadium, Surakarta.

 Madura United

 Vedhayanto was signed for Madura United to play in Liga 1 in the 2023–24 season.